 h.
-Employees' compensation and remuneration of directors and supervisors

-The Company accrued employees' compensation and remuneration of directors at rates of 1% to 6% and no higher than 5%, respectively, of net profit before income tax, employees' compensation, and remuneration of directors.
-The employees' compensation and the remuneration of directors for the years ended December 31, 2022 and 2021, which were approved by the Company's board of directors on March 23, 2023 and March 17, 2022, respectively, are as follows: :
+Employees' compensation and remuneration of directors and supervisors The Company accrued employees' compensation and remuneration of directors at rates of 1% to 6% and no higher than 5%, respectively, of net profit before income tax, employees' compensation, and remuneration of directors.
+In 2023, the Company did not estimate employee compensation and directors' compensation due to a loss before income taxes.
+The employees' compensation and the remuneration of directors for the years ended December 31, 2022, which were approved by the Company's board of directors on March 23, 2023 are as follows: :